skies09/dog-database-ds/README.md

 ---

-#### Ways of testing
+### Ways of testing

+#### Testing CRUD funtionality.
 1. Edited beagle breed to test the edit page.
 2. Deleted beagle breed to test the delete button.
 3. Added beagle breed to test add page.
 4. Checked every button on the all breeds page which does order the dogs by particular division.
-The drop downs also expand correctly.
+The drop downs for each dog also expand correctly.
 5. The brand in the nav bar links to the home page from every page.

 ###### Browsers tested on